 The benefits of hiring mature age workers

-Is your organisation looking to benefit from employing a mature age worker?
+Is your organisation looking to reap the benefits of mature age workers?
 Here are a few tips to keep in mind.

 Individualised Support

 Every employee, regardless of age, gender or background, require support in the workplace for a range of different reasons.
 It is important to remember that every employee will require different supports to suit their individual needs.
-So, providing mature workers with support they need to be successful in their position, should be seen as a smart and effective business decision.
+So, when recruiting older workers, you need to have an honest conversation about the support they need (as you should for every employee) and this will allow them to perform their role to the best of their abilities.
 An example of individualised support could be encouraging older employees to participate in mentoring programs and matching them with an employee of similar age to provide peer support.
-On atWork Australia’s website they have lots of great examples of employers who have provided individualised support and in return have secured productive and reliable employees.
+Read some of atWork Australia’s employer success stories, there are some great examples of employers who have provided individualised support and in return have secured productive and reliable employees.

-Providing flexible work arrangements where possible can be very beneficial to mature age workers who might be managing a health condition or have childcare responsibilities.
+Providing flexible work arrangements to support older employees in the workplace can be beneficial for those who might be managing a health condition or have childcare responsibilities.
 Flexible work arrangements could be as simple as adjusting start and finish times or having flexibility to take lunch breaks at convenient times.
-Employers who offer flexible working arrangements to their employees will often experience greater engagement and commitment from their employees.
+Employers can also experience the benefits of flexible work arrangements, as their employees will often demonstrate greater engagement and commitment to their work.

 Removing unconscious bias

-For employers who want to access the full talent pool and give mature age workers a fair opportunity when applying for vacancies, they need to remove unconscious bias from the recruitment process.
+For employers who want to access the full talent pool and take advantage of hiring older workers, they need to remove unconscious bias from the recruitment process.
 This can be easily done by removing any details regarding the applicants age from the application process.
 This will encourage more mature aged workers to apply and not feel like their age is impacting on the outcome.
 Additionally, this will allow the recruiter to focus on what is truly important about the applicant, their skills, knowledge and experience.
-Here are some additional tips and advice for how to remove unconscious bias from the recruitment process.
+Here are some additional tips and advice for how to remove unconscious bias in the workplace.

 The skills and experience of mature age workers